Dan Quinn (American football): Washington Commanders (2024–present)

+2024 season

 On February 3, 2024, Quinn was named head coach of the Washington Commanders.
 He hired former Texas Tech and Arizona Cardinals head coach Kliff Kingsbury as offensive coordinator and Cowboys secondary coach Joe Whitt Jr. as defensive coordinator.
 Quinn and general manager Adam Peters selected quarterback Jayden Daniels with the second pick in the 2024 NFL draft, who would have the most rushing yards and highest pass completion rate by a rookie quarterback in NFL history.
 The season also featured the Hail Maryland, a Hail Mary pass play thrown by Daniels as time expired to win against the Chicago Bears.